aminch18/githubactions_codenoobs/README.md

 - You must edit the master.yml file.
 - This workflow must be splitted on 2 jobs.
     - 1st: Apply continuous integrations.
 (Build)
     - 2nd: Apply continuous deployment.
-(Deploy)
+(Show files inside the built code.)
 - All the jobs must run on ubuntu-latest version.
 - The 2nd job needs the 1st one in order to use the result of the 1st one.
 - You will need to use 2 github actions more one for each job in order to upload and download the built it code.